On normal subgroups of the braided Thompson groups: Normal subgroups under

 \section{Normal subgroups under $\Pbr$}

-In this section we inspect normal subgroups of $\Vbr$ and $\Fbr$ contained in $\Pbr$.
-Here we find stranger behavior than for normal subgroups containing the commutator subgroup; quotients by the normal subgroups considered in this section contain $F$, and it is not even clear whether or not proper such quotients could be isomorphic to $\Vbr$ or $\Fbr$.
-In other words, it is not clear whether or not $\Vbr$ and/or $\Fbr$ is hopfian.
-It is clear that $V$ and $F$ are hopfian, but as we show in Proposition~\ref{prop:PBV_not_hopfian}, $\Pbr$ is actually not hopfian, making the expectation for $\Vbr$ and $\Fbr$ less clear.

 Before discussing normal subgroups of $\Vbr$ and $\Fbr$ contained in $\Pbr$, we should generally inspect the subgroups of $\Pbr$.
 Since $\Pbr$ is a direct limit of copies of pure braid groups, we know that every subgroup of $\Pbr$ is a direct limit of subgroups of the $PB_n$, so our first goal is to pin down what can happen.
-For each $n\in\N$ and each tree $T$ with $n$ leaves, let $PB_{n,T}$ be a copy of $PB_n$.
-Then $\Pbr$ is the direct limit of the $PB_{n,T}$ over the indices $(n,T)$; see Section~\ref{sec:Pbr}.
-The indices are directed under the partial ordering where $(n,T)\le (n',T')$ whenever $n\le n'$ and $T'$ is obtained from $T$ by adding carets to its leaves.
-Denote by
+For each $n\in\N$ and each tree $T$ with $n$ leaves, recall from Section~\ref{sec:Pbr} that $PB_T$ denotes the copy of $PB_n$ consisting of triples of the form $(T,p,T)$, and $\Pbr$ is the direct limit of the $PB_T$.